Government information publication guide

 - Other reasonable requests for information, the release of which would not raise any potential concerns in terms of public interests considerations against disclosure.

-All of the Museum’s published books, serials and reports may be accessed through the Australian Museum Research Library (open by appointment, phone +61 (0)2 9320 6152).
+All of the AM’s published books, serials and reports may be accessed through the Australian Museum Research Library - open by appointment only, please phone +61 2 9320 6152.

 Information available in response to an access application

-An access application may be made for all other information held by the Museum (other than certain “excluded information”, set out below).
+An access application may be made for all other information held by the AM (other than certain “excluded information”, set out below).
 Access applications are subject to application fees and processing charges in accordance with the Government Information (Public Access) Act 2009.
-Access applications may be mailed to:
+Please submit enquiries via our online contact form Ask an Archivist.

 Australian Museum Archives